Activity Introduction

 Learning intentions:

-• Students understand why nature and the environment is an important element to art and creativity
+• understand why nature and the environment is an important element to art and creativity

-• Students will develop an understanding of creative intuition and how to follow their natural instincts
+• develop an understanding of creative intuition and how to follow their natural instincts

-• Students will understand how to enhance their intentions through exploration of how artists use materials, techniques and processes.
+• understand how to enhance their intentions through exploration of how artists use materials, techniques and processes.

 Years 5 & 6 Visual Arts: